matthewnicotra/matthewnicotra.github.io/about.md

 Matt and the rest of the [Nicotra Lab](http://www.nicotralab.org) study invertebrate allorecognition using *Hydractinia symbiolongicarpus* as a model system.
 The lab is also dedicated to helping new labs obtain and culture *Hydractinia*.

-Srija edited this file on May 4 at 5:31 PM

 <br>
 Matt edited this file on March 30 at 10:52 am
 <a href="#top">Back to top</a>